RayKlefstad/ICS45c/README.md

 ├── CMakePresets.txt
 ├── gtest
 │   ├── gtestmain.cpp
-│   └── tests.cpp
+│   └── hw_gtests.cpp
 └── src
     └── main.cpp
 ```

 You should copy everything from the CMakeLists.txt and CMakePresets files into your own, as well as
-the files `gtestmain.cpp` and `tests.cpp`.
+the files `gtestmain.cpp` and `hw_gtests.cpp`.
 This will allow you to build and run the tests for this
 assignment.
 If you do not follow this structure, you will not be able to use the `CMakeLists.txt`
 file as provided!